 Financial Aid Forms

 Downloadable forms are available through the Online Financial Aid System.
 Here are some frequently used forms:

 - All aid is granted on an academic-year basis.
 All scholarships/grants are renewable for a total of eight semesters of full-time undergraduate enrollment only.

 - The office of financial aid reserves the right to revoke any aid offer if there is any evidence that the conditions of enrollment status, financial need, or merit are not met.

 - To continue to receive federal and state aid you must maintain Satisfactory Academic Progress (SAP) and program pursuit requirements.
 Scholarship recipients are required to maintain the academic requirements as specified for each particular award.
 SAP Policy (PDF)

 - Financial aid awards, including loans, are disbursed to your student account on a semester basis.

-- Federal Work-Study is paid directly to you on a monthly basis for the amount of hours worked the previous month.
-Paychecks are to be picked-up in the Franklin College business office unless other arrangements have been made.
+- Federal Work-Study is paid directly to you on a monthly basis for the number of hours worked the previous month.
+Paychecks are to be picked up in the Franklin College business office unless other arrangements have been made.
 This funding is NOT credited directly to your student billing account.
 If you wish to apply the funds to your student account it is your responsibility to do so.